 Oxford Winter Night Shelter 2018

 In partnership which many Oxford churches, Wesley Memorial opened its doors every Sunday night from January to March, to welcome up to 10 homeless people.
-Other churches took the rest of the week and so the facility was run fromr January 2nd to March 31st.
+Other churches took the rest of the week and so the facility was run from January 2nd to March 31st 2018.
 A wonderful ecumenical success which we hope to repeat in 2019, with double the provision in 2 venues each night!